 Tiny application is an option disabled by default.
 To enable Tiny application of the MicroEJ Core Engine, set the property mjvm.standalone.configuration in configuration.xml file as follows:

-<property name="mjvm.standalone.configuration" value="tiny"/>
+configuration value="tiny"/>

 See section Platform Customization for more info on the configuration.xml file.